-On January 31, 2020, following the Court's grant of the Company's motion for a writ of possession, all remaining equipment leased to G Farma by Mentor Partner I, was repossessed by the Company and moved to storage under the Company's control.
-Repossessed equipment with a cost of \$622,670 was sold in 2020 to the highest offerors for net proceeds of \$252,281, after shipping and delivery costs which were applied against the lease receivable balance.
-The remaining lease balance is fully reserved at June 30, 2021 and December 31, 2020.
+On January 22, 2020, the Court granted the Company's motion for writ of possession and preliminary injunction prohibiting defendants from retaining control of or selling leased property.
+On January 31, 2020, all remaining equipment leased to G Farma by Mentor Partner I, which was not impounded by the Corona Police, was repossessed by the Company and moved to storage under the Company's control.
+All repossessed equipment was sold in 2020.

-On July 2, 2020, Mentor Capital, Inc. and Mentor Partner I, LLC filed a motion for summary adjudication seeking judgment on four of its sixteen causes of action related to breach of the Promissory Notes and the related guarantees.
-On November 4, 2020, the Court granted Mentor Capital, Inc.'s and Mentor Partner I's motion for summary adjudication as to all four causes of action: both causes of action against G FarmaLabs Limited for breach of the two promissory notes and one cause of action against each of Mr. Gonzalez and Ms. Gonzalez related to their duties as guarantors of G FarmaLabs Limited's obligations under the promissory notes.
-We intend to vigorously pursue the award and collection of damages against G FarmaLabs Limited, Mr. Gonzalez, and Ms. Gonzalez.
-However, collection is uncertain at this time.
+On November 4, 2020, the Court granted Mentor Capital, Inc.'s and Mentor Partner I's motion for summary adjudication as to both causes of action against G FarmaLabs Limited for liability for breach of the two promissory notes and one cause of action against each of Mr. Gonzalez and Ms. Gonzalez related to their duties as guarantors of G FarmaLabs Limited's obligations under the promissory notes.